matemagyari/principle/README.md

-The latest stable version of JPrinciple is 0.37
+The latest stable version of Guardrails is 0.37

 # Future plans